madsjulia/Mads.jl/README.md

 export no_proxy=.lanl.gov
 ```

-Proxies can be also set up directly in the Julia REPL as well:
+Proxies can be setup directly in the Julia REPL as well:

 ```julia
 ENV["ftp_proxy"] =  "http://proxyout.lanl.gov:8080"